jessems/jessems.com/src/posts/2023-07-13-ask-your-instance-use-chat-gpt-with-your-servicenow-instance-code/index.md

             pass
 ```

-Let's confirm the files were chunked correctly:
+Let's confirm the files were split correctly:

 ```python
 print (f"You have {len(docs)} documents\n")